 A brown bag lunch is an informal opportunity for employees to learn at work.
-Brown bag lunch originally referred to the practice of employees bringing a packed lunch from home or a carry-out lunch to an informal learning opportunity in the workplace.
+Brown bag lunch originally referred to the practice of employees bringing a lunch packed in a brown bag from home or a carry-out lunch to an informal learning opportunity in the workplace.
+(Of course, modern convenience storage containers were not the thing when the concept of a brown bag lunch originated.)

 Brown bag lunch, as a term, has come to represent any brief informal employee education or training opportunity that is supplied during work or non-work hours in the workplace.

-Hence the name, brown bag lunch, recognizes that these may be learning opportunities that are supplied during the employees' lunch break.
-Brown bag lunches are also held at the beginning or end of a work day, too, and occasionally, during the evening or weekend.
+Hence the name, brown bag lunch, recognizes that these lunches may be learning opportunities that are supplied during the employees' lunch break.
+Brown bag lunches are also held at the beginning or end of a workday, too, and occasionally, during the evening or weekend.

 Topics for Brown Bag Lunches

-A brown bag lunch is used to convey work information occasionally especially on topics that all employees need to know.
-This might include HR mandatory training, company-wide policy changes, and industry and market trends.
-(For required brown bag lunch sessions, the employer usually holds them outside of lunch time or provides lunch.)
+A brown bag lunch is used to convey work information occasionally, especially on topics that all employees need to know.
+It might include HR mandatory training, company-wide policy changes, and industry and market trends.
+(For required brown bag lunch sessions, the employer usually holds them outside of lunchtime or provides lunch to compensate employees for their time fairly.)

 A brown bag lunch can also serve to enhance employee knowledge about non-work related topics such as saving for retirement or healthy eating.
-A third type of brown bag lunch might cover job specific issues and ideas.
+The third type of brown bag lunch frequently offered might cover job-specific issues and ideas.
 For example, all managers receive training in the art of saying thank you to employees.

 Topics for a brown bag lunch are limited only by your imagination.
 They range from viewing slides of a coworker's vacation trip to a visit from a local banker to discuss maximizing the potential return that employees can earn by saving.